 2. Explore A European Cultural Capital

-Galway is one of our favourite Irish cities.
-It’s atmospheric.
+Galway is not just one of our favourite Irish cities.
+Lonely Planet named it one of their Top Cities to to visit in 2020.
+It's atmospheric.
 It’s bohemian.
 It’s buzzing with characters and musicians.

 Next year, the City of the Tribes takes on a new title; European Capital of Culture 2020.
 There's a full programme of cultural events planned throughout the year.
 So no matter when you visit, there'll be something special happening.